A Brunn-Minkowski inequality for Schr\"odinger operators with Kato class potentials: Abstract

 \section{Abstract}

 In this paper we prove a Brunn-Minkowski inequality for the first Dirichlet eigenvalue of a Schr\"odinger type operator $\mathcal{H}_V:=-\operatorname{div}(A\nabla)+V$, where $V$ is convex and Kato decomposable, using the trace class property of the generated semigroup.
-As a consequence, using the ultracontractivity of the semigroup we obtain the log-concavity of the ground state.
+As a consequence, we obtain the log-concavity of the ground state using the ultracontractivity of the semigroup, and also the strong log-concavity under additional assumptions on $\Omega$ and $V$.